The Fertility Tracker Method

 The self-learning algorithm (software)

 The algorithm uses the menstrual start date as the beginning of a new cycle.
 Basal body temperature (BBT) is measured daily to establish the pre-ovulation phase until the current temperature value has increased by a characteristic shift.
-Due to the lack of enough data in the first few cycles using the device, the algorithm assumes that all days (after menstruation) up to ovulation could be fertile.
+Due to the lack of enough data in the first few cycles using the device, the algorithm assumes that all days (after 5 days of menstruation) up to ovulation could be fertile.
 That is the reason you will have more red (possible fertile) days in the first few cycles (figure 2 A).

 This mechanism is adjusted after continuous use of the device, in which infertile days during the pre-ovulation phase are calculated by learning from previously entered data and daily basal body temperature.